 “Demon Spirit”!
 Can you believe that?
 He calls out McClernand as a liar and a coward, too, with “Overtowering ambition.”
 Harsh words.

-Sherman’s reference to “the Post” was Arkansas Post, a Confederate garrison at the mouth of the Arkansas River.
+Sherman’s reference to “the Post” was Arkansas Post, a Confederate garrison 45 miles upstream from the mouth of the Arkansas River.
 Federal forces captured it on January 11, 1863, as part of their operations against Vicksburg (see more, here, from the American Battlefield Trust).
 McClernand wrote a self-adulatory report of the battle, ignoring Sherman’s key role, further insulting the bruised feelings of the resentful Sherman.

 Even after Grant arrived from Memphis in early February to take personal command of operations in the field, tensions between Sherman and McClernand continued to simmer, and Sherman became convinced it was only a matter of time before McClernand slipped him a Brutus-like dagger.
 “I avoid McClernand, because I know he is envious & jealous of everybody who stands in his way,” Sherman told Ellen earlier in April.
 “He knows I appreciate him truly and therefore he would ruin me if he could.”